gardener/landscaper/docs/guided-tour/blueprints/external-blueprint/README.md

 - The field `context` contains the name of a custom resource of kind [Context](../../../usage/Context.md) in the same namespace as the Installation on the Landscaper resource cluster.
-[Our Context resource](./installation/context.yaml) contains the information in which registry the component descriptor and blueprint are stored.
+[Our Context resource](./installation/context.yaml) contains the information in which registry the component version with the component descriptor is stored.

 - The fields `componentDescriptor.ref.componentName` and `componentDescriptor.ref.version` are then used to locate the component descriptor in that registry.

-- The [component descriptor](./component-archive/v2-external/component-descriptor.yaml) contains a list of resources, each of which has a name.
+- The [component descriptor](components/component/component-descriptor.yaml) contains a list of resources, each of which has a name.
 Field `blueprint.ref.resourceName` in the Installation specifies the name of the blueprint resource in the component descriptor.
-Thereby, it is completely transparent for the installation whether the component references the blueprint as an external resource or embeds it as a local blob.
+Thereby, it is completely transparent for the installation whether the component version references the blueprint as an external resource or embeds it as a local blob.

 ## Procedure